trungtruongit/math-util/README.md

 ## You will find in this repo the following stuff

 * A Java Project (using Maven) to demonstrate a Math library as in JDK
-* A Unit Test test script using JUnit Test framework and TDD, DTT technique
+* A Unit Test test script using JUnit Test framework and TDD, DTT technique and Regression Testing techniques
 * A CI script to demonstrate the Continous Integration using GitHub Actions
+* Demonstrate the source code confliction on pushing
 * and more...

 ## Screenshots